deepaksood619/deepaksood619.github.io/docs/databases/nosql-databases/aws-dynamodb/cheatsheet.md

 ## LSI - Local Secondary index

-- Supportsstronglyor eventual consistency reads
+- Supports strongly or eventual consistency reads
 - Can only be created with initial table (cannot be modified or and cannot deleted unless also deleting the table)
 - Only Composite
 - 10GB or less per partition